Mirobidjon/logger_service/README.md

 # logger_service

-Logger service is Stores 4 RMQ consumers listening to the queues exchange "logger" routes to.
+### Logger service is Stores 4 RMQ consumers listening to the queues exchange "logger" routes to.
 Messages differ in the level of logging:
-    1. consumer1 - consumes messages with level "debug" and
+    1. consumer1 - consumes messages with level "debug".
-    2. consumer2 - consumes messages with level "info" and
+    2. consumer2 - consumes messages with level "info".
-    3. consumer3 - consumes messages with level "error" and
+    3. consumer3 - consumes messages with level "error".
     4. consumer4 - consumes messages with all level of logging.

 ## Installation